charliepark/DocBrown.js/log.md

 Last night, while playing with this, I tried running various JS files through Docco, and they generated relatively well.
 So now planning to shift this around, and write my own specification documentation plan.
 More after I get coffee.

 Okay, I've updated name to DocBrown.js.

+#### 2012-10-03 12:27

+Oh, hey.
+Look at that.
+Same thought process going on over at http://doctestjs.org/.
+Will read up on that and report back.